UChicagoSUPERgroup/TrackingTransparencyPETS2024/README.md

   > :warning: **Apple silicone**: Apple silicone affects the extension in Chrome, we are working on a patch!
 You should still be able to build and run the repo as a developer, but interacting with the extension in Chrome using Apple silicone might be slow.
+  >
   > :warning: **MANIFEST V2**: This extension operates on manifest v2; Google is set to restrict extensions to manifest v3 in June 2024.
+  >
+  > :warning: **Older Packages**: Some of the NPM packages in this repo are outdated.
+These packages were necessary for the first iteration of this extension.
+Please remove them if you are developing a new version of the extension!

   ---